tonyli99/scenestreamer/README.md

 # Overview
 Plugin for Unity.
 Scene Streamer automatically loads and unloads scenes to help you manage large environments such as continuous game worlds.
+Also available on the Unity Asset Store: https://assetstore.unity.com/packages/tools/utilities/scene-streamer-38168

 # Example Scene
 To play the example scene: